-Several Democrats Eying A Presidential Run Embrace 'Medicare-For-All'
+Several Democrats Eyeing A Presidential Run Embrace 'Medicare-For-All'

 "Medicare-for-all," once widely considered a fringe proposal for providing health care in the U.S., is getting more popular.
 Several Democratic presidential hopefuls are getting behind the idea.

-Sen. Kamala Harris, D-Calif., endorsed the approach Monday in a CNN town-hall-style event, saying her aim would be to eliminate all private insurance.
+Sen. Kamala Harris, D-Calif., endorsed the approach Monday in a CNN town hall-style event, saying her aim would be to eliminate all private insurance.

-"Who of us has not had that situation, where you've got to wait for approval and the doctor says well, 'I don't know if your insurance company is going to cover this,' " Harris said.
+"Who of us has not had that situation, where you've got to wait for approval and the doctor says, well, 'I don't know if your insurance company is going to cover this,' " Harris said.
 "Let's eliminate all of that.
 Let's move on."

-Harris was a co-sponsor of a 2017 bill written by Sen. Bernie Sanders, R-Vermont, that would have created a national, single-payer health system, eliminating the private insurance system.
+Harris was a co-sponsor of a 2017 bill written by Sen. Bernie Sanders, I-Vt., that would have created a national, single-payer health system, eliminating the private insurance system.

-Senators Elizabeth Warren, D-Mass., and Kirsten Gillibrand, D-New York, both presidential hopefuls, also co-sponsored the Sanders bill.
+Sens.
+Elizabeth Warren, D-Mass., and Kirsten Gillibrand, D-N.Y., both presidential hopefuls, also co-sponsored the Sanders bill.

 Everyone would get a Medicare card and doctors would have to sign annual agreements to participate.

-Note: A previous version of this story incorrectly identified Sen. Bernie Sanders as a Republican.
-Sanders is an independent who caucuses with the Democrats.